 While certain changes to department’s TAP are standard across the military departments, each military service may execute the mandatory portions of TAP based on their service culture, as long as they are within the required timeframes.

-This may result in a distributive model, where TAP is encouraged to be completed over the course of the 365 days following IC and pre-separation counseling, or in a consecutive model where TAP is completed in a five-day consecutive period, allowing service members to use the knowledge gained upfront to explore additional tracks, extensively network, complete a marketable certification, attend a department SkillBridge program or utilize a mentor to ease their transition.
+This may result in a distributive model, where TAP is encouraged to be completed over the course of the 365 days following IC and pre-separation counseling, or in a consecutive model where TAP is completed in a five-day consecutive period, allowing service members to use the knowledge gained upfront to explore additional tracks, extensively network, complete a marketable certification, attend a DOD SkillBridge program or use a mentor to ease their transition.

 Make sure you get your VMET